fmaguire/mag_sim_paper/manuscript.md

 In terms of metagenome assembly, metaSPAdes was by far the most successful assembler at assembling plasmids with 66.2% of plasmids identifiable at greater than 50% coverage.
 IDBA-UD performed worst with 17.1% of plasmids recovered, and megahit recovered 36.9%.
 If the plasmid was successfully assembled, it was, with one exception, placed in a MAG bin by maxbin2 and CONCOCT, although a much smaller fraction were correctly binned (typically less than 1/3rd).
-Interestingly, the MetaBAT2 and DASTool binners were more conservative in assigning plasmid contigs to bins; however, of those assigned to bins nearly all were correctly binned (Fig. @fig:plasmids).
+Interestingly, the MetaBAT2 and DASTool binners were more conservative in assigning plasmid contigs to bins; of those assigned to bins, nearly all were correctly binned (Fig. @fig:plasmids).

 ![The performance of metagenomic assembly and binning to recover plasmid sequences.
 Each plot represents a different metagenome assembler, with the groups of bars along the x-axes showing the plasmid recovery performance of each binning tool when applied to the assemblies produced by that tool.
 For each of these 12 assembler-binner-pair-produced MAGs the grouped bars from left to right show the percentage of plasmids assembled, assigned to any bin, and binned with the correct chromosomes.
 These stages of the evaluation are indicated by the bar colours as per the legend.
 Across all tools the assembly process resulted in the largest loss of plasmid sequences and only a small proportion of the assembled plasmids were correctly binned.](images/plasmid_recovery.png){#fig:plasmids}